nazimboudeffa/prompt-engineering-cookbook-chatgpt/README.md

 # Prompt Engineering Cookbook ChatGPT

-How to become an AI PSY by ChatGPT
+How to become an AI PSY by ChatGPT its self

 <img src="prompt-engineering-cookbook-cover-1800x2700.png" width="300">